Chinese New Year 2025

 January 1st on the Gregorian calendar is New Year’s Day in most countries of the world.
 The first day of the first lunar month is the Chinese New Year (Spring Festival).
 Unlike the internationally-used Gregorian calendar, which is solely solar-based, the Chinese calendar blends both lunar and solar cycles.
 This unique system results in the date of Chinese New Year shifting annually, typically falling between January 20th and February 20th.

-Can Chinese New Year Holiday be in March?
+Could the Chinese New Year Holiday fall in March?

-However, if the Chinese New Year holiday spans 10 days or more, it is indeed plausible for the holiday to extend into March.
-This pertains specifically to public holidays and does not encompass individual or private holidays.
-If additional days, such as family visitation leave or annual leave, are taken into account, the holiday period could become quite extensive.
+But if the holiday lasts 10 days or more, then it's possible for it to extend into March.
+This is only about public holidays and not personal or private ones.
+If other types of leave like family visit leave or annual leave are added, the holiday period could be much longer.

 Chinese New Year Dates in 2025, 2026, 2027...